pietroleggero/RxPermissions/README.md

 				.subscribe(isGranted -> showResult(v, isGranted));
 	}
 ```
 `request` allows to receive a callback for the global state: if all permission are granted
 the boolean value isGranted is true, if one permission is not granted isGranted is false.
-	 NB: Only one result is received
+NB: Only one result is received.

 ```java
 	public void requestAll(View v) {